Kites in the Chilterns

 The green rolling hills of the Chilterns are home to the predatory Red Kites that soar and sweep in the bright sunshine.
 They are hungry and constantly looking for food, using their powerful eye site to zoom in from up high.
 As they glide and swoop, finely adjusting their huge wingspan.
 Their neck and heads maintain the direction they want to travel.
 Always with an eye to the ground.
 Always searching.

 Roosting on a skinny branch high in the tree line on the far edge of the empty horse field, this solitary kite is resting.
 When ready to fly again, he takes off.
 Diving towards the ground and twisting his head, he catches a warm thermal that carries his aerodynamic frame upwards, high into the viewing platform of the sky.

-After gliding peacefully he suddenly plummets down towards a potential meal.
+After gliding peacefully, he suddenly plummets down towards a potential meal.
 There is a sudden change of course.
 Is it a change of mind by the Kite?
-Maybe there wasn’t any food and the flying beast of prey was mistaken?
+Maybe there wasn’t any food, or the flying beast of prey was mistaken?

-As wheelchair training is on hold for due to the pandemic, I’ve been busy home schooling.
+As wheelchair training is on hold due to the pandemic, I’ve been busy homeschooling.
 I still go for a fitness push, currently between snow flurries, and I’ve joined a virtual creative writing course through my local adult learning.
 This piece, and the rewrite of The Three Little Pigs, are attempts to keep my mind active.
 As I sit in the study watching the cars zoom past too fast for the driving conditions.
-This is all in-between home schooling lessons of Maths and English….
+This is all in-between homeschooling lessons of Maths and English….
 I’ll be interested in what you think.
-Feel fee to leave a comment.
+Feel free to leave a comment.